-The Women's Dorms, built side-by-side, are two-story residence halls that house 60 female and 60 male students respectively.
+Earlora Chapman Holden and Kathryn Bass Moody Student Resident Halls, built side-by-side, house 60 female students each.
 Completed in 1990, each of these 11,533 square foot buildings provides 15 apartments on each floor.
 An apartment for a head resident, a residence hall office, and a utility room are located on the first floor of each building.
 In addition, each floor contains a lobby.